italoaa/Mos-Vim/README.md

 Sourcing I am refering of the stack of calling require on lua files.

 ### How to make it your own?
-- how to add plugins
+- Add plugins by editing the Packer.lua file
-- how to add configs to new plugins
+- Add those plugins configs to the Packer-Spells folder (the config should be inside a folder and inside a init.lua so you can call the folder directily)
-- how to edit the base config
+- Edit the base config
-- Where to look
+- Remember this is only a config for you to build ontop I recommend to understand how it works so you can use this config efectively to create your own